 Here, the chaotic correfoc is the highlight.
 This kind of parade has children and adults dressed up as devils and lighting firecrackers as dragons that spitfire in a series fire off fireworks and sparklers in every direction.
 When this happens, be careful, or else you might get burned!

 Make sure that you check out the festival’s official food, which is the panellets.
 It is a traditional marzipan dessert that has pine nuts.
 Have them accompanied by sweet wine, and you will be all set.
 Check them out at Placa de l’Angel 12 or Dolceria De La Colmena.
-Last 2019, the Festa Major del Barri Gòtic happened from August 13 to 17.
-The dates of the celebration this 2021 is still TBA.
 Visit festmajor if you want to get more information on Festa Majores.

 La Festa Major de Sants